 Advocate , Youth Program Leader, Public Speaker, Lifelong Learner

-Master of Education Degree at Cape Breton University, where her studies focus on the United Nations Sustainable Development Goals and fostering a sustainable future.
-This program represents her fourth post-secondary accreditation, following two bachelor’s degrees from Cape Breton University and a diploma from Holland College.
+Paige Cox is a Cape Breton–based advocate, educator, and youth leader committed to advancing children and youth well-being, equity, and inclusion at the local, national, and global levels.
+She recently completed her Master of Education at Cape Breton University, where her studies focused on the United Nations Sustainable Development Goals and building a more sustainable and equitable future.
+This milestone represents Paige’s fourth post-secondary credential, alongside two bachelor’s degrees from Cape Breton University and a diploma from Holland College.

-Charlottetown, Ottawa, and Vancouver, with her most recent presentation taking place in Nairobi, Kenya.
-Furthermore, she has been selected for significant representational roles, including representing her electoral district on Parliament Hill, attending the World Hunger Forum in Rome to address global food insecurity, and participating in the United Nations assembly in New York to discuss global inequalities.
-She is the founder of Dove Program Cape Breton: A female empowerment group that focuses on fostering the skills needed by young girls to thrive in today’s society.
+An experienced public speaker and youth advocate, Paige has presented her programming and advocacy work at conferences across Nova Scotia, Prince Edward Island, Ottawa, and Vancouver, with her most recent international presentation taking place in Nairobi, Kenya.
+She has also been selected for prominent representational roles, including representing her electoral district on Parliament Hill, attending the World Hunger Forum in Rome to address global food insecurity, and participating in the United Nations Assembly in New York to engage in discussions on global inequality.

 Passion